mauri870/pulsar/README.md

   cache_misses       54.7M  ±  583K     54.0M  … 55.1M           0 ( 0%)        💩+ 66.1% ±  7.8%
   branch_misses      28.5M  ± 2.14M     27.2M  … 31.0M           0 ( 0%)        💩+ 89.5% ±  6.1%
 ```

 </details>

 ## Tests

+Each script can define a `async function test()` that will be executed when running the `pulsar` command with the `--test` flag.

+For pulsar itself, there is a very modest test suite that you can run with [bats](https://github.com/bats-core/bats-core):

 ```bash
 bats tests